scottcarr/scottcarr.github.com/_posts/2012-9-26-reasoning-from-first-principles.md

 <iframe width="560" height="315" src="http://www.youtube.com/embed/L-s_3b5fRd8" frameborder="0" allowfullscreen="allowfullscreen">Interview</iframe>

-Rose asked Musk how he decided to undertake such ambitious projects as build electric cars and rockets.
-(Musk is the founder of SpaceX and Tesla Motors.)
-Musk replied when those things will impact the future of humanity in the biggest way.
+The most interesting question was about Musk's advice to aspiring entrepreneurs.

-On the topic of advise for aspiring entrepreneurs, Musk gave two main points:
+He gave two main points:

 First, seek out negative feedback.
 We love to be praised and hate to be criticized, so we ignore negative feedback as a defense mechanism.
 Another problem is: